-All students at St Joseph’s School have complex or severe learning disabilities.
-As one aspect of providing equal opportunities the school believes that the students ought to be treated according to the principle ‘person first, disability second’; that is: the student ought not to be defined or described simply in terms of his / her disability but is to be treated as a unique human being with individual needs, desires, interests and aspirations.
+All students at St. Joseph’s have complex or severe learning disabilities.
+As one aspect of providing equal opportunities the school believes that the students ought to be treated according to the principle ‘person first, disability second’; that is: the student ought not to be defined or described simply in terms of their disability but is to be treated as a unique human being with individual needs, desires, interests and aspirations.

 The school respects the students’ disabilities and does not seek to ‘cure’ or change its manifestation by coercive or confrontational methods.
 The school seeks to use a variety of teaching approaches in order to help each individual to overcome or cope with difficulties associated with their disabilities and to acquire skills and knowledge which are useful for all children and young people.
 The school, therefore, believes that the students have an entitlement to the education available to all, together with intervention which specifically addresses their disabilities.
 Therapies are not only delivered individually but are embedded into the planning and delivery of the curriculum.
 Teachers and Therapists work together on the weekly lesson planning and each lead on the delivery of classes through the day.

 This curriculum reflects the need to provide access to the culture and education generally available to children and young people in society by helping each student overcome or cope with the difficulties posed by their disabilities.
 For students with ASD the impairments of socialisation, communication and flexibility of thought need addressing ‘specifically’.